cloudfoundry/diego-release/docs/migrating-from-consul-to-sql-locks.md

 ## Disable Consul Lock

-In the final step, to disable Consul backed lock, set both `property_overrides.bbs.skip_consul_lock` and `property_overrides.auctioneer.skip_consul_lock` to `true` in your property overrides stub, regenerate the deployment manifest, and redeploy the Diego deployment.
+In the final step, to disable Consul backed lock, set the following properties to `true` in your property overrides stub:

+* `property_overrides.bbs.skip_consul_lock`
+* `property_overrides.auctioneer.skip_consul_lock`
+* `property_overrides.tps.watcher.skip_consul_lock`

+Afterwards, regenerate the deployment manifest, and redeploy the Diego deployment.
 After the deployment of the regenerated manifest, the BBS and Auctioneer will now only obtain the SQL lock through the co-located locket server.